-BBA4.5DCCT12: Principles of Management and Organisational Behaviour
+BBA4.5DCCT12: Principles of Management

-To understand the basic principles of Management used to manage an enterprise.
+Objectives: To understand the basic principles of Management; used to manage an enterprise.
 To have an insight into the evolution of management theory and familiarity with different schools of management thoughts.
-To appreciate the six major functions of Management.
-To understand the significance of management, along with the various levels of Management.
-To develop theoretical and practical understanding of different components of individual and group behavior in organizational setting.
-To understand the concepts of individual differentiators like Personality, Attitude and perception.
-To understand the concepts of conflict and conflict management.
+To appreciate the six major functions of Management i.e. Planning, Organizing, Staffing, Leading, Directing and Controlling.
+To explain the concept and nature of Management.
+To understand the significance of management, along with the various levels of Management and the skills required at each level.